mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{</gallery>}}

 {{<notice type="info">}}
-**Note**: If the computer you're connecting to has no HDMI output, you should be able to use a [DisplayPort to HDMI cable](https://amzn.to/2Oy2Con) or a [DVI to HDMI cable](https://amzn.to/2WyWrFg), though I haven't tested the latter personally.
+**Note**: If the computer you're connecting to has no HDMI output, you should be able to use a [DisplayPort to HDMI cable](https://amzn.to/2Oy2Con) or a [DVI to HDMI cable](https://amzn.to/2WyWrFg), though I haven't tested these personally.
 {{</notice>}}

 ### Connect an Ethernet cable (optional)